cloud-gov/pages-core/README.md

 Note that when using `docker-compose run`, the docker network will not be exposed to your local machine.
 If you do need the network available, run `docker-compose run --rm --service-ports app <THE COMMAND>`.

 The `db` container is exposed on port `5433` of your host computer to make it easier to run commands on.
-For instance, you can open a `psql` session to it by running `psql -h localhost -p 5433 -d federalist -U postgres`.
+For instance, you can open a `psql` session to it by running `psql -h localhost -p 5433 -d pages -U postgres`.

 The admin client is running on port `3000` of hour host computer.